Azure-Samples/openai-end-to-end-baseline/README.md

 The authoring architecture diagram illustrates how flow authors [connect to an Azure Machine Learning Workspace through a private endpoint](https://learn.microsoft.com/azure/machine-learning/how-to-configure-private-link) in a virtual network.
 In this case, the author connects to the virtual network through Azure Bastion and a virtual machine jumpbox.
 Connectivity to the virtual network is more commonly done in enterprises through ExpressRoute or virtual network peering.

 The diagram further illustrates how the Machine Learning Workspace is configured for [Workspace managed virtual network isolation](https://learn.microsoft.com/azure/machine-learning/how-to-managed-network).
 With this configuration, a managed virtual network is created, along with managed private endpoints enabling connectivity to private resources such as the workplace Azure Storage and Azure Container Registry.
-You can also create user-defined connections like private endpoints to connect to resources like OpenAI and Cognitive Search.
+You can also create user-defined connections like private endpoints to connect to resources like Azure OpenAI Service and Azure AI Search (previously named Cognitive Search).

 ### Deploying a flow to Azure Machine Learning managed online endpoint